-Therefore, it is basically concerned with a domestic-romantic plot which seeks its final resolution in marriage and in the 'triumph' of the younger over the 'traditional' and sometimes 'dogmatic' elderly generation which also tends to harp on a social
+Therefore, it is basically concerned with a domestic-romantic plot which seeks its final resolution in marriage and in the 'triumph' of the younger over the 'traditional' and sometimes 'dogmatic' elderly generation which also tends to harp on a social reconciliation.
+As Frye adds: "The essential comic resolution, therefore, is an individual release which is also a social reconciliation.
+The normal individual is freed from the bonds of a humorous society, and a normal society is freed from the bonds imposed on it by humorous individuals."
+(452)

-5.16.2 Menander's Influence on Writers of Roman Comedy
+4.14.3: Menander's Influence on Writers of Roman Comedy